urschrei/convertbng/README.md

 - `uv add convertbng`
 - `pip install convertbng`

+Pre-built wheels are published for every supported platform (see [Supported Platforms](#supported-platforms)), so the commands above install a ready-to-use binary and compile nothing.

+## How the package is built
+Coordinate conversion is performed by a pre-built Rust library, [`lonlat_bng`](https://github.com/urschrei/lonlat_bng), which `convertbng` links against over FFI.
+The Rust code is *not* compiled as part of this package: each wheel bundles the appropriate `lonlat_bng` shared library (`.dylib`, `.so`, or `.dll`) alongside the cbindgen-generated `header.h`.

+## Building from the source distribution (sdist)
+The sdist deliberately does **not** bundle the shared library or `header.h`: these are platform-specific build artefacts rather than source, so a single sdist cannot carry the correct ones for every platform.
+Installing a wheel is the supported path for the platforms listed below; building from the sdist is for everyone else.

+To build from the sdist, download the release archive for your platform from the [`lonlat_bng` releases](https://github.com/urschrei/lonlat_bng/releases) and extract its contents into `src/convertbng/` before building.
+Each archive contains the shared library (`liblonlat_bng.dylib`, `liblonlat_bng.so`, or `lonlat_bng.dll`, plus the MSVC import library on Windows) and the matching `header.h`.
+This is the same step CI performs before building each wheel.

 ## Installing for local development
 1. Ensure you have a copy of `liblonlat_bng` and `header.h` from https://github.com/urschrei/lonlat_bng/releases, and it's in the `src/convertbng` subdir
 2. run `uv sync --dev`